Exploring Smoothness and Class-Separation for Semi-supervised Medical Image Segmentation: Introduction

 Despite the progress, the semi-supervised segmentation in the medical imaging area remains challenging due to two factors: fewer labels and blurred targets.
 As illustrated in Fig.~\ref{motivation}, there are many ambiguous pixels near the adhesive edges or low-contrast regions and the amount of labeled data is usually limited.
 Such concomitant challenges may lead to poor performance of the existing models \cite{uamt,sassnet,dtc,urpc,mcnet}.
 We further use the synthetic two-moon dataset as a toy example to illustrate this scenario.
 Specifically, we trained a four-layer MLP in a supervised manner and then used the tSNE tool \cite{tsne} to visualize the deep features.
 We can see that, with fewer labels and more blurred data (larger gamma), the performance drops significantly and the model cannot distinguish different classes well since the feature manifolds of different classes are inter-connected, see the 3rd column of Fig.~\ref{motivation}, where the low-entropy assumption is violated.

 To alleviate the problems, we advocate: (1) the \textit{strong perturbations} are needed to sufficiently regularize the large amounts of unlabeled medical data \cite{strong}; (2) the \textit{class-level separation} is also suggested to pursue the decision boundary in low-density regions.
 Therefore, in this paper, we propose the SS-Net, to explore the pixel-level \textbf{S}moothness and inter-class \textbf{S}eparation at the same time for semi-supervised medical image segmentation.
 Specifically, our SS-Net has two novel designs.
-First, inspired by the virtually adversarial training (VAT) model \cite{vat}, we adopt the adversarial noises as strong perturbations to enforce sufficient smoothness constraints.
+First, inspired by the virtually adversarial training (VAT) model \cite{vat}, we adopt the adversarial noises as strong perturbations to enforce a sufficient smoothness constraint.
 Second, to encourage the inter-class separation, we select a set of high-quality features from the labeled data as the prototypes and force other features to approach their corresponding prototypes, making each class distribution compact and pushing away different classes.
 We evaluated our SS-Net on the public LA and ACDC datasets \cite{la,acdc}.
 Extensive experimental results demonstrate our model is able to achieve significant performance gains.

-Overall, our contributions are three-fold: (1) we point out two challenges, i.e., fewer labels and blurred targets, for the semi-supervised medical image segmentation and show our key insight that it is crucial to employ the strong perturbations to sufficiently constrain the pixel-level smoothness while at the same time encouraging the inter-class separation, which can pay more attention to the unlabeled ambiguous pixels for training; (2) in our SS-Net, we introduce the adversarial noises as strong perturbations.
-To our best knowledge, it is the first to apply such a technique to perturb medical data.
-Then, the inter-class separation is encouraged via shrinking each class distribution, which leads to better performance and complements the pixel-level smoothness; (3) via utilizing both constraints, our SS-Net outperforms five recent methods and sets the new state of the art in semi-supervised segmentation on the LA and ACDC datasets.
+Overall, our contributions are three-fold: (1) we point out two challenges, \textit{i.e.}, fewer labels and blurred targets, for the semi-supervised medical image segmentation and show our key insight that it is crucial to employ the strong perturbations to sufficiently constrain the pixel-level smoothness while at the same time encouraging the inter-class separation, enabling the model to produce low-entropy predictions; (2) in our SS-Net, we introduce the adversarial noises as strong perturbations.
+To our knowledge, it is one of the first to apply this technique to perturb medical data for semi-supervised tasks.
+Then, the inter-class separation is encouraged via shrinking each class distribution, which leads to better performance and complements the pixel-level smoothness; (3) via utilizing both techniques, our SS-Net outperforms five recent semi-supervised methods and sets the new state of the art on the LA and ACDC datasets.